A shoujo manga

 - Undying Loyalty: There is quite a lot of this running around.
 Including the pets/combat partners/servants.

-- UST: Boatloads between Charley and Rayflo, since despite their blood-drinking (and overall relationship) comes off as overtly sexual to the point of being Yaoi Guys to the audience, they never actually shown to have done it, and don't seem to be together in a "couple" sense; Charley even talks about their bond in a familial sense at times (which it certainly was when he was a child), though the rampant sexual tension they carry regardless might warp that during the present day.
+- Unresolved Sexual Tension: Boatloads between Charley and Rayflo, since despite their blood-drinking (and overall relationship) comes off as overtly sexual to the point of being Yaoi Guys to the audience, they never actually shown to have done it, and don't seem to be together in a "couple" sense; Charley even talks about their bond in a familial sense at times (which it certainly was when he was a child), though the rampant sexual tension they carry regardless might warp that during the present day.
 Finally resolved in the bonus pages of the last volume, wherein it seems they have sex along with Charley's usual blood-drinking.

 - Vampires Are Sex Gods